Exercise despite pain

 Best sports for osteoarthritis of the knee and hip

 Exercise is important even if the joints are already aching due to wear and tear.
-People with osteoarthritis don't have to give up sport, but there are a few things they should bear in mind.
+People with osteoarthritis don't have to give up sport, but there are a few things to bear in mind.
 The following forms of exercise provide fun and fitness without putting too much strain on the knees and hips.

 Swimming: A classic for joint problems